 Don’t forget deterrence

-This is my own addition to the mix.
-Even if I think a pistol will do the work, and you can knock down the competition with 800-1000 words – you may want to go longer.
+Even if we think we can knock down the competition with 800-1000 words – we will probably go for a bit longer.
 If the search term is lucrative (and most are) – investing in 1500-2000 words, may mean others won’t try to beat your post a year from now.

 And considering the overall Arms Race, you may even want to go higher, just to really secure your top position.
 Just remember that word count is just one indicator of quality.
 Which should always be what you’re going after.